This post contains affiliate links for your convenience. View our full disclosure policy here.

-*Pair this with our Subitizing Centers and Activities for Pre-K and Kindergarten!
+*Pair this with our Subitizing Centers & Activities for Pre-K and Kindergarten!

-This unifix cubes math activity focuses on numbers 1-10.
-Use for morning work, math centers, or small group practice.
+This unifix cubes activity is great for morning work, math centers, or small group practice in any Pre-K or Kindergarten classroom.

 All of the counting mats include numbers 1-10.
-The numbers are displayed in random order to help solidify student practice with number identification and counting.
+The numbers are displayed in random order to help solidify student practice with number recognition and counting.
+It also supports one-to-one correspondence and even comparing.

 Yay for teacher time-savers!
-Just print, laminate for durability, and set out with counters.
+Just print, laminate for durability, and set out with any math manipulatives or counters that you have on hand.

-I like to use snap cubes because they easily stack together to form a tower.
-Snap cubes are also all the same size, which helps if you want to extend learning by comparing the towers.
+I like to use unifix cubes because they easily stack together to form a tower.
+Unifix cubes are also all the same size, which helps if you want to extend learning by comparing the towers.

 Kids need a lot of practice with counting to truly understand the relationship between numbers and quantities.